dabaopku/dabaojs/README.md

 }
 ```

-### Build application
+## Build Application

 ```sh
 $ npm start
 ```

 The entry point is `client/js/main.js`. browserify will analyse file dependencies and
 bundle required files into `server/static/js/app.lib`.
-Libraries files will be excluded.
+Library files will be excluded.

 The system will start a simple `flask` server.
-Goto [[http://127.0.0.1:8912/]].
+Goto http://127.0.0.1:8912/.